ElenaBerettaVu/ThesisProject/README.md

 The first thing to do to begin your thesis project is to draft a Research Design.
 As a rule, it is always best to send me a non-final version and give me time to correct.
 Within the Research Design should be included clear research questions and in the methodology a concrete idea of how you intend to answer the research questions.

 Below you will find some general information about the timeline to follow if you want to execute the thesis project in no more than 5 months:
-* **month 1**: research design, bibliography construction, data retrieval or dataset construction (depending on the project)
+* **month 1**: project plan, bibliography construction, data retrieval or dataset construction (depending on the project)
 * **months 2, 3**: deployment
 * **month 4**: evaluation and analysis of results
 * **month 4, 5**: thesis writing and final delivery